Samangan/reverse-alarm-clock/readme.md

 `buster-server`

 and then navigate to [http://localhost:1111](http://localhost:1111) and capture as many browsers as you want to test.
-Then call `buster-test` to run the tests.
+Then call `buster-test` to run the tests (or use .
 See [here](http://docs.busterjs.org/en/latest/browser-testing/) for more information on buster browser testing.

 ####Building note for Windows Users####